LLNL/UnifyFS/docs/build-intercept.rst

 Build & I/O Interception
 ========================

-In this section, we describe how to build UnifyCR with I/O interception.
+In this section, we describe how to build UnifyFS with I/O interception.

 .. note::

-    The current version of UnifyCR adopts the mdhim key-value store, which strictly
+    The current version of UnifyFS adopts the mdhim key-value store, which strictly
     requires:

     "An MPI distribution that supports MPI_THREAD_MULTIPLE and per-object locking of